About us

 An ongoing experiment

-What was once a three-week residency of activists and practitioners from around the world became an experiment in understanding what is at the heart of community building.
-Our first naive steps took us to many places where we not only learned about the resilience of communities but how organizations committed to social change ‘civil society’ had a tendency to overlook people’s lived experiences.
-Two years into our journeying, we realized we were replicating this dynamic.
+What began as a three-week residency of activists and practitioners from around the world became an inquiry into how we come together to understand, feel, and transform our communities.
+Our first steps were somewhat naïve.
+We offered workshops in partnership with youth groups in many places, where we encountered not only the resilience of communities, but also how organizations committed to social change, often referred to as civil society, overlooked people’s lived experiences.
+Two years into our journey, we realized we were beginning to replicate this same dynamic.

-So we thought about what it would mean to accompany others in an intimate process of unpacking and weaving our different experiences.
-To do this with the intention and belief that it is when we profoundly ‘see’ our realities in complexity and with care that we can then identify the kinds of actions that can transform our communities.
-We started doing participatory action research before we knew it had a nice and rich history.
+So we asked ourselves what it would mean to accompany others through an intimate process of unpacking and weaving together our different experiences.
+We worked with the belief that, through creative practices that invite different ways of knowing, we can see our reality more fully and hold its complexity with curiosity.
+From this collective observation, new possibilities for action emerge.
+We began practicing participatory action research before we even knew it had a long and rich history.

 Our community